 “I don’t think I’m good with names,” he slightly mumbles, and gazes away.

 “Oh, why are you so certain of this?
 Do you have any in mind?”

 “Hmm…” he thinks for a few minutes.
 “Alexander.”

 “W-Would that technically mean he would be named after myself?”

 “That just makes it better, doesn’t it?”

-I laugh, and squeeze him just the slightest bit tighter…
+I laugh, and grip him just the slightest bit tighter…

 “Alex and Eve…” I muse softly, “I hope we can use both, they are quite cute together…”